Salta al contenuto principale

 Advanced Data Analytics in Physiology: Short reopening of the registrations and new application deadline

-1 settimana 2 giorni ago
+1 mese 1 settimana ago

 The scientific committee of our brand new Summer School Advanced Data Analytics in Physiology has just decided to open again the registrations for a short time window: